 Summer diary · Val di Sangro, Abruzzo

-I spent a week this summer in the Val di Sangro.
-I didn't plan anything in particular — I just let the valley decide where to take me.
-And it took me somewhere I wasn't expecting.
+Last summer,my family and I spent a week in the Val di Sangro.
+Didn't plan anything in particular — just let the valley decide where to take us.
+And it took us somewhere I wasn't expecting.

 The valley sits between the mountains of the Majella and the Adriatic coast.
 Both are close enough to reach in a morning — which means you never feel trapped.
 You feel held.
 The air is different here.
 The pace is different.
-I ate well, I slept well, I walked without counting steps.
+We ate well,slept well, I walked without counting steps.

 The road up to Buonanotte.
 It takes a while — but it's worth every metre.